Salt water gargle

 - Once the mucus is gone, and the lining of the throat is exposed, the salt water washes them away and kills them.
 Germs hate salt water.

-My husband swears by this and thinks it works better than the store-bought gargles and mouthwashes.
+My husband swears by this and uses it often.
+It works just as well as the store-bought products.
 (And, of course, its cheaper.)

 Gargling with the salt water often provides temporary relief right away (though not always), but the real relief comes as your body's own immune system more quickly heals the throat because you have simplified its job by using the gargle.